-I have always been a huge fan of the author and businessman, Dr. Stephen Covey’s famous self-development management book, The Seven Habits of Highly Effective People.
-My first encounter with this book was almost two decades ago when my dad bought me this book at Bangkok Airport when I was just 16 years old!
+I have always been a huge fan of the author and businessman Dr. Stephen Covey and his famous self-development management book, The Seven Habits of Highly Effective People.
+My first encounter with this book was almost two decades ago, when my dad bought me this book at Bangkok Airport, when I was just 16 years old!
 What I learnt from it had a major impact on my life and started me on my journey that has led me to become very organised and productive.
 Each of the habits mentioned in the book are incredibly powerful.
-However, often overlooked as a time management tool, Covey’s Circles of Concern and Influence can be applied in a way that makes better use of your time so you can become more focused and productive.
+However, often overlooked as a time management tool, Covey’s Circles of Concern and Influence, can be applied in a way that makes better use of your time, so you can become more focused and productive.

-In this blog, I will explain what the Circles of Concern and Influence are and how you can identify what things are in your Circle of Concern and Circle of Influence.
+In this blog, I will explain what the Circles of Concern & Influence are and how you can identify what things are in your Circle of Concern & Circle of Influence.
 I will also explain why people who only concentrate on the things in their Circle of Influence are more productive and effective with their time.

 In his book, The Seven Habits of Highly Effective People, Stephen Covey distinguishes between our Circle of Concern (things we care about but can’t control) and our Circle of Influence (things we care about and can impact).